 Sandbox Base URL

 The base URL for API requests in Playground is:

 Production environment gives developers access to the mainnets of the supported blockchain protocols.
-Obtaining live API keys for the Production environment is the paid part of our service.
+Obtaining live API keys for the Production environment is part of our paid service.
 The process of obtaining live API keys is detailed in this knowledge base article.

 Production Base URL